d12frosted/elpa-mirror/melpa/proced-narrow-readme.txt

-This package provides live filtering of processes in proced buffer.
-In general, after calling proced-narrow you type a filter string into the minibuffer to filter the list of processes.
-After each change proced-narrow automatically reflects the change in the buffer.
-Typing C-g will cancel the narrowing and restore the original view, typing RET will exit the live filtering and leave the proced buffer in the narrow state.
-To bring it back to the original view, you can call `revert buffer' (usually bound to g).
+This package provides live filtering of processes in proced buffers.
+Open proced, call proced-narrow, and type the query to filter the processes with.
+If you type "emacs" then proced-narrow will filter the processes listed to only the Emacs processes.
+While in the minibuffer, typing RET will exit the minibuffer and leave the proced buffer in the narrowed state, and typing C-g will exit the minibuffer and restore the list of processes.
+While in the proced buffer, to bring back all processes, call revert-buffer (default bind is g).